jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 I render my UML class diagrams in PowerPoint.
 I mentioned this in a previous blog entry where I presented [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html).
 PowerPoint has its advantages and disadvantages as a design tool, but I found that it has been sufficient for my needs.
 PowerPoint's Drawing feature allows me to create shapes, connect them, color them, add/edit text, etc. Almost every UML class diagram in my blog entries has been rendered using PowerPoint.

-This Prototype Use Case will sketchout a design and implementation for some of the features of a drawing tool.
+This Prototype Use Case will sketch out a design and implementation for some of the features of a drawing tool.
 It will include:
 * A skeleton design and implementation for a drawing tool illustrating the basic shape organization structure.
 * Using a __Prototype__ and __Prototype Registry__ to acquire `Shape` objects by name.
 This allows new concrete `Shape` types to be added without having to update the Prototype portion of the design.
 The only addition required is to register a breeder object of the new type.
 * The ability to group `Shapes` together, such as one can do with the __Group__ feature in PowerPoint.
-* The ability make copies of any `Shapes` such as one can do with _Copy-and-Paste_ in PowerPoint.
+* The ability to make copies of any `Shapes` such as one can do with _Copy-and-Paste_ in PowerPoint.

 In addition to __Prototype/Prototype-Registry__, this design will also feature elements of [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html), [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html), [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) and [Composite](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html).

 I will present the design starting with a `Shape` contract and then expand the design with extending classes as it progresses.

-The code examples includes details that are not presented in the UML class diagrams.
+The code examples include details that are not presented in the UML class diagrams.
 Keep this in mind when comparing them.
 The implementation takes precedence over the design, and the UML diagrams are intended to explain structure, not to be a complete specification.

 I'm also fond of declaring attributes and methods as `final` when possible.
 Since the design features Template Method, I want to ensure that extending classes don't violate Template Method behaviors by overriding them, even if unintentionally.
 This becomes important later when composites and registries interact, and without `final`, subtle overrides could silently violate Prototype acquisition semantics while still compiling correctly.